mgunnar/mgunnar/README.md

 Hi there 👋
 - ⏭ Technologist in System Analysis.
 - 🔭 I am currently working at DBServer as a software development intern since 2021-10.
-- 🌱 I’m currently learning Node, React, Ruby on Rails, mongoDB.
+- 🌱 I’m currently learning Java, Node, React, Ruby on Rails, mongoDB.
 - 👯 I’m looking to collaborate on accessibility apps.
 - 🤔 I’m looking for help with unit testing.
 - 📫 How to reach me: https://www.linkedin.com/in/matheusgunnar/